Vesterheim’s Pioneer Immersion Program is an innovative cooperative effort between the museum and area schools.

 The Pioneer Immersion Program is the optimal blend of object-based learning, national education standards, local curricula, and fun.
 The teachers and museum staff begin with the common goal of providing student-centered activities, and the result has been positive and engaging concrete experiences that facilitate critical thinking and creativity.

-Supporters for the 2020-2021 school year for the Pioneer Immersion Program are Voltmer, Inc., Ruth and Randy Schultz, Joanne Voltmer, and the Depot Outlet.
+Supported by generous gifts to the Vesterheim Annual Fund from Voltmer, Inc., Ruth and Randy Schultz, Joanne Voltmer, and the Depot Outlet.